Both cities belong to the oldest settlements in Australia and try to preserve old building and sights.

 When you travel somewhere, you get to know the culture of the country you're visiting, and its language(s) is a big part of the culture.
 There are so many more languages and dialects on this world than there are countries, so one shouldn't substitute a country with a culture.
 A few steps down the road, you may encounter something utterly different.

 But every culture and every language has its particularities.
 There are some amazing facts in etymology and linguistics that allow us to draw connections to culture.
 Obviously, food and its collective consumption plays an important role in Filipino culture, as in most Asian cultures.
 This phrase is a good example and a punchline for a basic cultural attitude towards everyday social life.
-This is why I find it very astonishing, and I hope to find further examples of telling international language facts while travelling in 2013.
-A few more facts that I have gathered up to now:
+This is why I find it very astonishing, and I hope to find further examples of telling international language facts while travelling.
+A few more interesting language facts that I have gathered up to now: